પ્રેમ શું કર્યો એણે

 The Seat of All Problems- Satish Pendharkar

-THE FOLLOWING POEM BY SATISH PENDHARKAR FROM PUNE WON THE FIRST PRIZE IN WINGWORD POETRY PRIZE 2024- SUMMER CYCLE.
+THE FOLLOWING POEM BY SATISH PENDHARKAR FROM PUNE WON THE THIRD PRIZE OF INR 25,000 IN WINGWORD POETRY PRIZE 2024- SUMMER CYCLE.

 There is one thing I horribly hate